digitalocean/Kubernetes-Starter-Kit-Developers/08-kubernetes-sealed-secrets/README.md

 ## Step 1 - Installing the Sealed Secrets Controller

 In this step, you will learn how to deploy the `Sealed Secrets Controller` using `Helm`.
-The chart of interest is called `sealed-secrets` and it's hosted by the `bitnami-labs` repository.
+The chart of interest is called `sealed-secrets` and it's provided by the `bitnami-labs` repository.

-First, clone the `Starter Kit` Git repository and change directory to your local copy:
+First, clone the `Starter Kit` Git repository, and change directory to your local copy:

 ```shell
 git clone https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers.git